-Head a few blocks south on 30th Street and, within minutes, you'll be at Rip Current's tasting room.
 This outpost of the San Marcos brewery offers a large, airy, comfortable setting in which to taste Rip Current's always-delicious lineup.
 Founded by two nationally recognized and prolific homebrewers, this brewery does every style well, especially IPAs (Lupulin Lust) and malty beers like Barrier Reef Nut Brown.

 With an impeccable lineup of more than 53 beers on tap (and an exhaustive list of bottles), Toronado has distinguished itself as one of San Diego's premier craft beer bars (also recently voted one of America's 100 Best Beer Bars by Draft magazine).
 The casual and comfortable surroundings, along with the friendly and helpful staff, make it the perfect place to taste, explore and experiment.
 If you want a well-rounded craft beer education, you need not look any further than the offerings at Toronado.

 A casual café menu complements the liquid selections, with dishes that often incorporate or utilize craft beer.
 Toronado frequently hosts special beer events, including multi-course beer dinners and brunches that are some of the most interesting and delicious around.

 Where: 3038 University Ave, San Diego, CA 92104